 For a smooth transition back to work, it is best if preparations can be made in anticipation of leave.
-The US based ‘Physician Re-entry into the Workforce Project’ have produced a highly practical guide, ‘The Physician Reentry Inventory’ which provides clinicians with strategies to facilitate maintaining practice skills, as well as consider and prepare other areas such as personal circumstances, regulatory issues, medical liability coverage, funding and financial options.
+The US-based ‘Physician Reentry into the Workforce Project’ has produced a highly practical guide, ‘The Physician Reentry Inventory’.
+This guide provides clinicians with strategies to facilitate maintaining practice skills.
+Further, it helps clinicians consider and prepare other areas such as personal circumstances, regulatory issues, medical liability coverage, funding, and financial options.
 The guide is structured into sections: preparing for leave, what to do during leave, and what to do on reentry.
 More information can be found at www.physicianreentry.org

 The Academy of Medical Royal Colleges in the UK has a ‘Return to Practice Guidance’ document.
-It has useful general suggestions on how a health service can support the clinician to get back to work, such as how to formulate a return to practice action plan.
+It has useful general suggestions on how a health service can support the clinician to get back to work.
+For example, how to formulate a return to practice action plan.

 The medical licensing bodies in Australia and New Zealand have minimum requirements for recency of practice when renewing registration.
-The specifics of the requirements depend on certain conditions, for example, the number of years absent from clinical practice and years of clinical experience as a registered medical practitioner.
+The specifics of the requirements depend on certain conditions.
+For example, the number of years absent from clinical practice and years of clinical experience as a registered medical practitioner.
 There is also information on discounted fees for the duration of being a non-practicing clinician.
-Further information is found on their websites.
+You can visit their websites for more information:

 Refer to your specialty college websites for guidelines and policies on extended leave for Fellows and trainees.
-There may be information on the duration of leave before fellowship and training time are affected such as the requirement for additional training.
-Some colleges also provide specific guidelines on how the college can support a transition back to work, as well as, offer discounted college fees.
+You might find information on the duration of leave you can take before your fellowship and training time are affected.
+For instance, requirements for additional training.
+Some colleges also provide specific guidelines on how the college can support a transition back to work.
+In addition, some offer discounted college fees.